-□ At the beginning of the transportation plan or program, a public engagement plan was developed to meet the breadth and scope of the plan/program and encourage broad-based, early and continuing opportunity to engage with the public, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation facilities, representatives of the disabled, and other interested parties.
+□ At the beginning of the transportation plan or program, a public engagement plan was developed to meet the breadth and scope of the plan/program and encourage broad-based, early and continuing opportunity to engage with the public, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties.
 In addition, a demographic analysis was completed to understand the location of communities of color, limited English proficient and low-income populations, disabled, seniors and youth in order to include them in engagement opportunities.